Supporting primary schools to produce their own show

 Laura Dockrill is an award-winning writer, speaker and illustrator from Brixton, South London.

-Her first book for children, Darcy Burdock was shortlisted for the Waterstones Book of The Year Prize and Carnegie Medal.
-Her critically acclaimed memoir What Have I Done? is being adapted for TV.
+Her first book for children, Darcy Burdock, was shortlisted for the Waterstones Book of the Year Prize and Carnegie Medal.
+Her critically acclaimed memoir What Have I Done? is being adapted for television.

 Laura’s first film, Goldfish, received a BAFTA nomination for Best Short.
-She has been commissioned by the National Theatre, Young Vic, Bush and Donmar Warehouse.
-Laura has written unique work including immersive tours of archive celebrating the work of both Roald Dahl and Tove Jansson for the Southbank Centre.
+She has been commissioned by the National Theatre, Young Vic, Bush and Donmar.
+Laura has written unique work including immersive tours of archives celebrating the work of both Roald Dahl and Tove Jansson for the Southbank Centre.
 She adapted Robin Hood for the Watermill Theatre and her show for children, Dust, won an OnComm Award at the 2022 Off West End Awards.

-Her first novel for adults, I Love You, I Love You, I Love You, was published in June this year.
+Her first novel for adults, I Love You, I Love You, I Love You, was published in June 2024.

-We will also be holding a free online teacher CPD on Wed 06 Nov, 4.30pm-6pm.
-This is open to all schools on the programme.
-The session will be led by industry professionals and will provide a toolkit for putting on a show at your school.
-You will be sent a link to sign up to the CPD once your application has been accepted.
+We will also be holding two online and two in-person CPD sessions to support teachers over the academic year.
+The sessions will be led by industry professionals and will help schools and teachers to create a toolkit for putting on a show at their school.
+Teachers will be sent a link to sign up to the CPD sessions once applications are complete.

 - The Primary Play Your Part playscripts are available to all UK state primary schools for free.
 If you are a private school or a school outside the UK, please contact primary@oldvictheatre.com for more details

-- The Primary Play Your Part project is open and accessible to all
+- Primary Play Your Part project aims to be open and accessible to all

 - We welcome applications from SEND schools